-Also known as the “80/20 Rule”, the Pareto Principle is named after the most famed Italian economist of the turn-of-the-century, Vilfredo Pareto.
-His most well-known observation was that roughly 80 percent of Italy’s land was owned by 20 percent of the Italian population, indicating that the distribution of income was concentrated among a small subset of landowners.
+Also known as the “80/20 Rule,” the Pareto Principle is named after the turn-of-the-20th-century Italian economist, Vilfredo Pareto.
+His most well-known observation was that roughly 80% of Italy’s land was owned by 20% percent of the Italian population, indicating that income distribution was concentrated among a small subset of landowners.

-This uneven distribution is found in the most unlikely of places, including much of the natural and social worlds.
-In business, the Pareto principle also applies, in that roughly 20 percent of your efforts are responsible for 80 percent of your results.
+This uneven distribution is found in the most unlikely places, including much of the natural and social worlds.
+By definition, in business, the Pareto principle also applies, meaning roughly 20% of your efforts are responsible for 80% of your results.

-As business scales, it becomes increasingly important for business owners and managers to delegate responsibility and authority to subordinates.
+As business scales, it becomes increasingly important for owners and managers to delegate responsibility to subordinates for 2 reasons:

 When delegating responsibilities to your staff or team members, consider the following tips to help generate the best possible results for optimal small business management: